balduvian/Mine-Painter/README.md

 ### Mine Painter

 The perfect webapp for creating and sharing your very own 2D minecraft works of art.
-Select from over 60 blocks (most not yet added) and paint them onto your canvas.
-Save them to a gallery for later (not yet added).
+Select from over 60 blocks and paint them onto your canvas.
+Save them to a gallery for later.
 You can also just share the link because the information for the image is stored in the URL.
 You can also download an image version of your painting to store locally.

 #### Functionality and Shortcuts